-- 1. If a student through his behavior, comments or systematic unauthorized absenteeism disrupts the progress of his own learning process and/or that of his fellow students, he/she will be reprimanded by the study directorate, urged to improve his/her behavior and continue his/her study in an accepted manner. - 2.
-If, after talking with the study directorate, the student's attitude and behavior does not improve within one or two weeks, or if the student is repeatedly cautioned about his/her behavior, comments or systematic unauthorized absenteeism as described in paragraph 1, the study directorate can, after seeking advice from the student counselor, ask the directorate in accordance with the house rules listed in the study guide, to take disciplinary action. - 3.
+- 1. If a student through his behavior, comments or systematic unauthorized absenteeism disrupts the progress of his own learning process and/or that of his fellow students, they will be reprimanded by the study directorate, urged to improve their behavior and continue their study in an accepted manner. - 2.
+If, after talking with the study directorate, the student's attitude and behavior does not improve within one or two weeks, or if the student is repeatedly cautioned about their behavior, comments or systematic unauthorized absenteeism as described in paragraph 1, the study directorate can, after seeking advice from the student counselor, ask the directorate in accordance with the house rules listed in the study guide, to take disciplinary action. - 3.
 If the student does not keep to the conditions of the disciplinary action, the directorate acting on behalf of the Executive Board, after hearing both sides and possibly obtaining advice from the student counsellor, can refuse the student entry to the academy for a certain time. - 4.
-In case of serious disorder, the Executive Board can decide to permanently refuse a student entry to the school or cancel his/her registration.
-Before this decision can be taken, the student in question must be heard (again) or at least invited to explain him/herself. - 5.
+In case of serious disorder, the Executive Board can decide to permanently refuse a student entry to the school or cancel their registration.
+Before this decision can be taken, the student in question must be heard (again) or at least invited to explain themselves. - 5.
 In acute situations when serious disruption occurs, it may be decided to deviate from the obligation to hear both sides and with immediate effect deny the student access to the academy until further order.
-In such cases, the student will be allowed to have his/her say after initial action has been taken. - 6.
-Implementing disciplinary action does not affect the Executive Board authority to hold the student responsible for any damage he/she has caused.
+In such cases, the student will be allowed to have their say after initial action has been taken. - 6.
+Implementing disciplinary action does not affect the Executive Board authority to hold the student responsible for any damage they have caused.